Day of Ashura

 It was during this month that Imam Hussain Ali, grandson of Prophet Muhammad, was brutally assassinated together with his family and supporters thousands of years back at the Battle of Karbala.
 The battle of Karbala took place on the 10th day of Muharram, that is, Ashura.

-Ashura is observed on the 10th day of Muharram and it is the most sacred day among all its days and is expected to take place on the 18th and 19th of August 2021, the precise date is derived based mostly on the sighting of the Moon and the situation.
+Ashura is observed on the 10th day of Muharram and it is the most sacred day among all its days and is expected to take place on the 8th of August 2022, the precise date is derived based mostly on the sighting of the Moon and the situation.

 On this day, Muslims take our large processions through the streets carrying Taziyeh (replicas of the mausoleum of Hussain Ali and others made from bamboo and paper) decorated with gilt and mica.
 Many Muslims observe partial fast as part of the mourning.
 Muslims belonging to the Shia sect often wear black clothes on Muharram.